Arisudan/Linux/Linux Vulnerabilities/Integer Overflow/Procedure.md

+Absolutely!
+Below is your updated and polished **project write-up**, incorporating the additional debugging tips for 64-bit Linux systems and the enhanced crash trigger logic we discussed.
+It's formatted for readability and thoroughness—suitable for documentation, training, or GitHub.

+---

-# Integer Overflow Vulnerability on a Linux System
+# 🧨 Integer Overflow Vulnerability on a Linux System

 ## 🎯 Project Goal

 This project demonstrates an **Integer Overflow vulnerability** using a C program on a Linux system.
-It shows how unsafe memory calculations can cause memory corruption and how to detect and fix such overflows properly.
+It shows how unsafe memory calculations can lead to memory corruption and how to **detect, debug, and fix** such overflows using tools like GDB.

 ---

 ## 🛠 Tools Required

-- A 64-bit/32-Bit Linux system (Ubuntu preferred)
+- A 64-bit or 32-bit Linux system (Ubuntu preferred)
-- GCC compiler
+- GCC compiler (`sudo apt install gcc`)
+- GDB debugger (`sudo apt install gdb`)
 - Terminal access
+- Optional: Valgrind (`sudo apt install valgrind`) for detailed memory diagnostics

 ---

 ## ⚙️ Setup and Execution

-### Step 1: Create Project Directory
+### ✅ Step 1: Create Project Directory

 ```bash
 mkdir -p ~/int-overflow-lab/vuln_code